 SoundGirls.Org was formed in 2013 by veteran live sound engineers Karrie Keyes and Michelle Sabolchick Pettinato and operates under the Fiscal Sponsorship of The California Women’s Music Festival, a 501(c)3 non-profit organization.

-In 2012, Karrie and Michelle participated in the “Women of Professional Concert Sound” panel at the AES Conference in San Francisco.
-This experience was how incredibly powerful the experience was for the panelists.
-We had all been in the business for 20 years or more, yet most of us had never met before that day and within minutes we bonded like long-lost sisters.
-We were struck by how similar our experiences, work ethics, and passions were and wondered why our paths had never crossed and how our careers would have been different had we been there to support each other through the years.
-Each of us are strong on our own, but together we were even stronger and a powerful force.
+In 2012, Karrie Keyes and Michelle Sabolchick Pettinato participated in the “Women of Professional Concert Sound” panel at the AES Conference in San Francisco.
+This experience was how incredibly powerful the panelists.
+We had all been in the business for 20 years or more, yet most of us had never met before that day, and within minutes we bonded like long-lost sisters.
+We were struck by how similar our experiences, work ethics and passions were and wondered why our paths had never crossed and how our careers would have been different had we been there to support each other through the years.
 We were empowered.
 Each of us had been asked hundreds of times in our careers: Are there other women doing sound?
 How did you get into sound?
 How would a young woman go about getting into sound?
 SoundGirls was established to provide women working in professional audio a community to come to for support and advice, and for empowerment and inspiration.